Xilmi/Rotp-Fusion/README.md

 2022.11.15 (BR)
   - Fixed possible crash while changing the number of companion world.
   - Added base galaxy size for Dynamic Galaxy with a general formula, valid for all galaxy size.
-  - Text shaped Galaxy: Added option for international font.
+  - Text shaped Galaxy: Added option for "Fusion" font.

 2022.11.14 (BR)
   - Linked the cost of Research revenue and cost multiplier.